 The U.S Department of Homeland Security urged all businesses to disable their UPnP following a cyberattack in 2013 impacting tens of millions of devices.
 Though this was about 8 years ago, UPnP-related cyberattacks are still being detected today.

 To prevent such infectious connections from occurring, the entire attack surface associated with a UPnP connection must be kept updated with the latest patches.
-This includes routers, firewalls, antivirus software, and all IoT devices that are to be connected.
+This includes routers, firewalls, antivirus software, and all IoT (Internet of Things) devices that are to be connected.

 The National Institute of Standards and Technology (NIST) hosts a continuously updated list of Common Vulnerability Exposures (CVEs) for popular devices and software solutions.
 Security teams should regularly refer to this list to be aware of any new patch requirements impacting existing or prospective UPnP connections.